 Schedule of Meets Forms.
 Teams complete this form with their schedule of meets for the season.
 The form must be submitted to the score verifier by Dec.
-1. Only scores from meets conducted between Jan.
-1 and March 23, 2024, and listed on this form will be accepted for qualification purposes.
-If a schedule requires a change due to extenuating circumstances, teams must contact their score verifier and Jennifer Mervar (jdmervar@ncaa.org) for approval.
+2. Only scores from meets conducted between Jan.
+1 and March 22, 2025 and listed on this form will be accepted for qualification purposes.
+If a schedule requires a change due to extenuating circumstances, teams must contact their score verifier and John Baldwin (jbaldwin@ncaa.org) for approval.
 Failure to submit this form or receive approval for a meet change may result in scores not counting towards national qualifying score for postseason qualification.
 The schedule-of-meets form is located at ncaa.org/sports/2013/11/6/national-collegiate-women-s-gymnastics.aspx.